-Employees with temporary or permanent impairments of sight, hearing, or mobility should advise the Building Incident Commander what assistance may be required in the event of an emergency.
+Employees with temporary or permanent impairments such as sight, hearing, or mobility should advise the Building Incident Commander what assistance may be required in the event of an emergency.

-Students with special needs are identified at the beginning of each school year and a determination is made on what assistance may be required in the event of an emergency.
-A copy of this information is forwarded to the Department of Safety and Security, and also maintained in a Portable Emergency File that will be removed by the Building Incident Commander/designee if the Building must be evacuated.
+Students with special needs are identified at the beginning of each school year and updated throughout the year.
+A determination is made on what assistance may be required in the event of an emergency.
+This information is maintained by the building nurse in an online database.

 5.3.4 Home and Family Emergency Preparedness